mlcommons/ck/docs/mlperf-cm-automation-demo.md

 it will detect several cached versions of TVM and will ask you which one to plug into the workflow before running the benchmark.

-Such plug&play CM approach allows to automtically test the accuracy of MLPerf benchmark and detect errors in new or different versions of engines, libraries, models and tools.
+Such plug&play CM approach allows to automatically test the accuracy of MLPerf benchmark and detect errors in new or different versions of engines, libraries, models and tools.